crate-ci/typos/README.md

 # Don't correct the surname "Teh"
 teh = "teh"
 ```
+For more ways to ways to ignore or extend the dictionary with examples, see the [config reference](docs/reference.md).

 For cases like localized content, you can disable spell checking of file contents while still checking the file name:
 ```toml